 2003 A prolonged dispute over the contractual rights of publishing editors is settled when the union secures a collective bargaining agreement for them.
 Alternatively, the collective bargaining agreement concerning television production companies is down to organizational collaboration, when the Union becomes the cosignatory of the film and television production agreement of the Theatre and Media Employees in Finland.

 2005 The union office employs 25 members of staff, six of whom are involved in producing Journalisti magazine.
 There were in addition three people working for the unemployment fund.
-The national freelance editorial department is discontinued at the end of the year and its activities in this area continue within the freelance association.
-The Freelance Journalists are the Union’s 19th member association.
+The Association of Freelance Journalists in Finland (AFJ) is set up and becomes the Union’s 19th member association.
+AFJ members are mostly freelance journalists working for the press.

 2006 The Union congress decides on future projects, in connection with which the Union’s courses of action and organizational structure are thoroughly examined.
 The congress separately undertakes to find out how a representative body could replace the union general meeting.
 The operational organization of the Union, constructed in 1921 and with its regulations confirmed in 1968, was thus put under full scrutiny for the first time.